 Stretching the gastrocnemius muscle must be done with the leg kept straight when being stretched.

 - Place the heel of the back leg on the floor leaning against a wall.
 If you cannot feel a stretch move the back leg further back

 - Hold for ten seconds, repeat three to five times and repeat the set three times a day

 - Gradually hold the stretch for longer, up to 45 seconds

-Another way to stretch the gastrocnemius muscle is by dropping down off a step.
+Another way to stretch the gastrocnemius muscle is by dropping down from a step.
 This is more suitable for athletes with very flexible calf muscles.